Omraj980/html-portfolio/README.md

 # html-portfolio
-THIS IS THE FIRST PROJECT I CREATED AS I STARTEC
+"This is the first project I created as I started learning the MERN stack."